majorx234/dooropen_api/README.md

 # Rust API for openapi_client

-This API provides status infos for door system
+This API provides status infos for door systems

 ## Overview